 I also know Joan is an excellent teacher and healer, having taught our arts to many students, some of whom have become instructors, and having helped many patients to recover from so-called incurable diseases.

 You have told us the relationship between emotions and internal organs.
 Besides the heart which relates to joy, the other emotions are negative.
 Are they counterparts of these negative emotions?

 Yes, they are counterparts of both positive and negative emotions.

 The heart is related to joy.
 When his heart is open, a person feels joyful.
 But if his heart is close, he will be unable to appreciate joy, even when joyful conditions are present.
 It is not the same as sadness.
-We may describe it as being indifference.
+We may describe it as grief.

 The liver is related to anger.
 If his liver is blocked, a person is easily angry, and he harbours the anger for a long time.
-If his lungs are open, a furious situation may make him angry, but only for a short time.
+If his liver is open, a furious situation may make him angry, but only for a short time.
 The counterpart is being calm.